wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.1.2 =
+* Added: A whole new set of customer side catalog filters have been added.
+Full details: https://wpstorecart.com/documentation/wpstorecart-3/developers-api/extending-products/

 = 3.1.1 =
 * Added: There is now a Delete All Pending Orders button on the Orders page.
-Fulfilling a request
+Fulfilling a request.

 = 3.1.0 =
 * Updated: Improved compatibility with wpStoreCart Desktop Alert version 3